ppanero/docs-invenio-rdm/docs/reference/metadata.md

 ### Locations (0-n)

-Spatial region or named place where the data was gathered or about which the data is focused.
+Spatial region or named place where the data was gathered or which the data is about.

-The field is compatible with *18.
+This field is compatible with *18.
 GeoLocation* in DataCite Metadata Schema.
-The field however have important differences:
+However, this field have important differences:

 - The field allows associating geographical identifiers with a location.
 - The field allows associating a free text description to the location.